adamwong246/adamwong246.github.io/src/resume.md

 #### February 2023 - Current

-I joined with Piton Labs to manage the development of the Accion Opportunity Fund.
+I joined Piton Labs to manage the development of the Accion Opportunity Fund.

 - Managed a cross-team collaboration between PitonLabs and AOF
 - Developed a integration test suite